EWS1 - External Wall Systems requirement

 - Prepare a report together with recommendations to undertake necessary invasive surveys to secure the EWS1 form.

 We explained in our last update that we would base our programme on priority based on risk.
-We have begun the first tranche of Stage 1 surveys for all buildings over 18 metres following the RAG assessment recommendations.
-All residents with properties in these blocks have been advised of the timelines for completion.
+We have completed all Stage 1 surveys for all buildings over and under 18 metres, where required to do so, following the RAG assessment recommendations.

 Stage 2 – Invasive Survey